Why 41-Year-Old Tom Brady Still Has More to Play for in His NFL Career!

 - 6 TD passes thrown in a playoff game (tied with Steve Young)

-- Largest comeback in super bowl history: 25 points (Super Bowl LI)
+- The largest comeback in super bowl history: 25 points (Super Bowl LI)

-- 5 TD passes thrown in single quarter (against Titans; 2009)
+- 5 TD passes thrown in a single quarter (against Titans; 2009)

 - Most passing yards in a single super bowl (505 yards; Super Bowl LII)